bywords/icwsm20_redditscience_propensity/README.md

 This study aims to test the effects of transferring offline social status to online environments on community feedback; Applying the propensity score matching framework to the longitudinal dataset of two science-related subreddits, we found that exposing a high academic degree (e.g., Ph.D.) induces a positive perception, known as the halo effect.

-You watch see the 10-min presentation below.
+You can watch the 10-min presentation below.

 [![Link to the YouTube video](https://img.youtube.com/vi/r_AILaJb3z0/0.jpg)](https://www.youtube.com/watch?v=r_AILaJb3z0)